What is pica?

 - Wool sucking is seen more commonly in Siamese and Siamese cross breeds, which suggests that there may be a genetic component to this behaviour.

-Is pica dangerous?
+Is pica dangerous to cats?

 It can be.
 It could lead to poisoning for instance or if a large volume of something is eaten and can't be easily digested it could lead to an intestinal blockage.